Culture of Liberia: Literature

-During the 20th century and currently in first decade of the 21st century, other authors have taken a less political but prominent role in Liberian literature.
-Several authors are renowned for their starling, detailed and deep observation of Liberian life both in the country and abroad in Diaspora in Europe or United States.
-Authors Bai T. Moore, E.G. Bailey, Roland T. Dempster, Wilton G. S. Sankawulo, have all reflected on culture, tradition, modernization and pain of exile, loneliness, lost and remembrance in fiction, and non fiction works.
+During the 20th century and in the first decade of the 21st century, other authors have taken a less political but prominent role in Liberian literature.
+Several authors are renowned for their detailed and deep observation of Liberian life both in the country and abroad in the Diaspora in Europe or United States.
+Authors Bai T. Moore, E. G. Bailey, Roland T. Dempster, Wilton G. S. Sankawulo, have all reflected on Liberian culture, tradition, modernization and the pain of exile, loneliness, loss and remembrance in fiction, and non-fiction works.

-Bai T. Moore's novelette Murder in the Cassava Patch, is often required reading for many Liberian high school students.
-Published in 1968, the novelette is based on true story of a murder that discusses the most taboo subjects in mid-20th century Liberia as the story reveals the lives of the main characters and their hometown.
-E.G. Bailey is a spoken word artist, theatre and radio producer.
+Bai T. Moore's novella Murder in the Cassava Patch is required reading for many Liberian high-school students.
+Published in 1968, the book is based on the true story of a murder, and explores the most taboo subjects in mid-20th-century Liberia as the story reveals the lives of the main characters and their hometown.
+E. G. Bailey is a spoken-word artist, theatre and radio producer.

-Politician and author Wilton G. S. Sankawulo published many collections of poems and stories which later became praised anthologies on Liberian folklore and wider African literary tradition entitled, More Modern African stories.
+Politician and author Wilton G. S. Sankawulo published many collections of poems and stories that later became praised anthologies on Liberian folklore and wider African literary tradition, entitled More Modern African Stories.
 His most celebrated book is Sundown at Dawn: A Liberian Odyssey.
 According to the book's publisher, Dusty Spark Publishing, it is regarded as "one of the literary achievements of postwar Liberia and contemporary Africa."